 - Students are not allowed to participate in extra-curricular activities beyond the school day in which an ISD or OSS is served or the following non-school day. - To participate in an event or a practice, students must attend four (4) full periods of the school day on the school day of the event or practice, or if the event falls on a non-school day, four (4) full periods the previous school day.
-Vocational students are exempt from the four (4) full period requirement. - Students who are absent for 15 days (or individual class period equivalent) in semester may lose the privilege to attend any extracurricular events such as plays, athletics, dances, etc. - Exceptions must be pre-arranged with the Athletic Director or Administrator. - Days of Attendance: The following absences will not count as an absence provided written verification is presented upon the student's return to school: - Service on an election board or as a political helper on election days only. . - Court summons, probation or legal appointments (allowing for the appointment and travel time only). • - Legislative page duties. • - Military service or call up and/or functions associated with the military. • - Other may be at Administrator's discretion. •
+Vocational students are exempt from the four (4) full period requirement. - Exceptions must be pre-arranged with the Athletic Director or Administrator.

+Days of Attendance: The following absences will not count as an absence provided written verification is presented upon the student's return to school:

+- Service on an election board or as a political helper on election days only. - Court summons, probation or legal appointments (allowing for the appointment and travel time only). - Legislative page duties. - Military service or call up and/or functions associated with the military. - Other may be at Administrator's discretion.